 - Valve seats and seals

-PEEK HT is also suitable for food contact applications and for medical applications requiring autoclave sterilization.
+HT PEK is also suitable for food contact applications and for medical applications requiring autoclave sterilization.
 It also offers inherently low flammability and smoke emission, good dielectric properties and excellent hydrolysis resistance and up to 3 times more wear resistance than unfilled PEEK.

-The most common grades of Victrex HT are HT G45 and HT G22.
+The most common grades of Victrex HT PEK are HT G45 and HT G22.
 Both grades are unfilled, yet very strong with a modulus and room temperature strength greater than unfilled PEEK.
 Extruded shapes are always made from the higher viscosity G45 grade which enables large cross sections to be formed with maximum ductility and impact strength.

 Victrex ST is an even higher performance polyketone polymer identified as PEKEKK.
 The thermal properties of ST are 10°C (18°F) higher than HT.